-NOTE: This product is not hazardous in the form in which it is shipped by the manufacturer but may become hazardous as the result of downstream activities (e.g. cutting, sanding) which creates small particles resulting in the potential hazards as described below.
+NOTE: If the material contains wood dust, it may become hazardous while being transported or handled by downstream users.
+Products not containing wood dust are not hazardous as shipped but may become hazardous as the result of downstream activities (e.g. cutting, sanding) which creates small particles.
+Potential hazards are described below.

-Classification Hazard Statement(s) Pictogram(s) HEALTH Carcinogen - Category 1A (H350) Wood dust may cause nasopharyngeal cancer and/or cancer of the nasal cavities and paranasal sinuses by inhalation
+Classification Hazard Statement(s) Pictogram(s) HEALTH Carcinogen- Category 1A (H350) Wood dust may cause nasopharyngeal cancer and/or cancer of the nasal cavities and paranasal sinuses by inhalation